galehouse5/rsa-webcrypto-tool/README.md

 # rsa-webcrypto-tool
-HTML / JavaScript tool that does RSA encryption, decryption, and key generation using the Web Crypto API.
-There are many other tools like it but none I found that are hosted on GitHub Pages, which offers transparency you can trust (if you trust GitHub).
-Also, I had trouble finding a web-based tool that performs asymmetric encryption on files.
+HTML / JavaScript tool that does RSA key generation, encryption, and decryption using <a href="https://www.w3.org/TR/WebCryptoAPI/">Web Crypto API</a>.
+It can operate on both text and files and is hosted on GitHub Pages for extra transparency.

 [![Home page](/home-page.png)](https://galehouse5.github.io/rsa-webcrypto-tool/)